alphagov/styleguides/ruby.md

 -   Try not to mix up single-quoted and double-quoted strings within a file: it can make the code harder to read. *Definitely* don't mix up single-quoted and double-quoted strings within a method.
-If in doubt, use double-quoted strings, because you’ll probably need to use interpolation somewhere.
+If in doubt, use double-quoted strings, because you’ll probably need to use interpolation somewhere. (*StringLiterals*)

 -   Avoid using `String#+` when you need to construct large data chunks.
     Instead, use `String#<<`.
 Concatenation mutates the string instance